danieljancar/chorizo/README.md

 - [Best Practices](docs/BEST_PRACTICES.md)
 - [Formatting](docs/FORMATTING.md)

+## Development Previews

+We have deployed the latest

 # License

 This project is licensed under the [MIT License](LICENSE).
 By contributing to Chorizo, you agree that your contributions